charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 				- this makes a copy of the original and adds the key c with prop 3
 		##### Styling for Arrays
 		- use the literal syntax for array creation because the array constructor only allows one argument and because Array global could be affected. *whatever that means lmao*
+		- look at 5.1 on destructuring objects for best practices
+		##### best practices for Functions see 7.1
+		- should never mutate the function arguments that are passed through see 7.12
+		- always put default parameters last and avoid mutations to default parameters that are invoked on the function call
+		- proper spacing for function declarations: `const x = function () {};` or
+			- `const y = function a() {};`
 		-